 - Electrical issues especially if it involves a safety hazard

 - Septic systems ~ some states require a passing inspection in order to close, including Massachusetts

 - Structural issues

 While these are things many banks would consider remedying, don't assume that it would happen in all circumstances.
-Every bank is different in how they operate and make decisions.
-Do not expect a bank to make ticky tack repairs - it is not going to happen!
+Every bank is different in how they operate and makes decisions.
+Do not expect a bank to make ticky-tack repairs - it is not going to happen!
 You may be able to possibly get a credit for some repairs at closing but do not expect it.